 When You Can Enroll

 Current residents: You can make changes to your benefits during the annual open enrollment period in June.
 Any changes are effective July 1.
+Flexible Spending Account open enrollment will be held in November 2021.

 You’re automatically enrolled in life, accident and long-term disability insurance.